johnaponte/repana/cran-comments.md

+## Version 1.24.0

+* Modify the documentation at package level as requested by CRAN

+* Allow to change the template file for a project

+* Vignete with the use of package improved

 ## Version 1.23.2

-Fix the behavior if the output_file parameter is included in the render_function().
+* Fix the behavior if the output_file parameter is included in the render_function().

 ## Version 1.23.1

-The reference to unused libraries has been removed.
+* The reference to unused libraries has been removed.

-The render report now checks the existence of pandoc.
-Tests that involve render report also chech for the existence of pandoc and are bypassed if not.
+* The render report now checks the existence of pandoc.

+* Tests that involve render report also check for the existence of pandoc and are bypassed if not.

 ## Version 1.23
 Thanks to the reviewers.

-Typos has been corrected.
-Messages now as messages and not call to the cat() function.
-The function confirm_libraries has been removed as it really not usefull and potentially not work well in systems with many libraries installed.
+* Typos has been corrected.

+* Messages now as messages and not call to the cat() function.

+* The function confirm_libraries has been removed as it really not useful and potentially not work well in systems with many libraries installed.

 ## Test environments